-Standards Related to Essential Health Benefits
+Standards Related to Essential Health Benefits:

 Navigators in FFMs must be prepared to inform consumers of the essential health benefits (EHB) that qualified health plans (QHPs) must cover in the FFM(s) they service.
-For plan years beginning on or after January 1, 2020, states may select which benefits will be EHB in their state by:
+For plan years beginning on or after January 1, 2020, states may select which benefits will be EHB in their state.
+All plans offered in the Marketplace must cover the 10 EHB categories, but the specific items and services covered within each benefit category may vary based on state requirements and plan design.